deployphp/docs/recipes.md

 #### deploy:symlink

-Creates a symlink named `current` which points to the lastest release.
+Creates a symlink named `current` which points to the latest release.

 #### cleanup